-COML 509 - Social Dynamics of Communication and Technology
+COML 509 Social Media Engagement and Analysis

-This course will explore, examine, and analyze the ways in which communication technology influences our shared fundamental assumptions about the nature of communication, and the manner in which we interact 190 with one another on a daily basis, as well as our socially shared values, beliefs, and attitudes.
+This course will explore, examine, and analyze the ways in which communication technologies and social media influence the nature of communication, and the manner in which we interact with one another on a daily basis, as well as our socially shared values, beliefs, and attitudes.
+This course will introduce students to different strategies and techniques for evaluating the effectiveness of digital communication.